Get insider access

 Best Vacuum Brands

 Whether you're looking to replace your old vacuum or are shopping for your first one, it can be hard to know which is right for you.
 There are a lot of vacuum manufacturers on the market right now, each offering different design types, features, and specs that may be limited to their models.
 Some brands even focus on specific products like robot vacuums or vacuums for commercial use.
-However, no definitive answer exists for the best vacuum cleaner brand that would fit your needs.
-Still, sorting by brand can be helpful in terms of determining which companies offer the kind of vacuum you want.
+While there may not be a definitive answer for the best vacuum cleaner brand, sorting by brand can be helpful to determine which companies offer the right vacuum to fit your needs

 We've tested vacuums from over 25 different brands, and below are our recommendations for the best vacuum cleaner brands.
-The recommendations aren't ordered by rank or position; the first brand listed isn't necessarily our top pick, and the last brand isn't the worst.
-Instead, we've listed the brands by use or specialty, keeping brands with similar audiences together to make it easier to find what best suits your needs.
+The recommendations aren't ordered by rank or position.
+Instead, we've selected the seven brands that perform the best for most people, and organized them by use or specialty, keeping brands with similar audiences together.
 If you're looking for more vacuums, check out our recommendations for the best vacuums, the best laminate floor vacuums, and the best vacuums for carpets.

 1. Dyson